top of page

 U. S. A.

 New York is simply, a city of superlatives and immensity.
 And thus to take in even a fraction of what she offers, sleep really becomes a non-starter issue.
-On the arts realm alone, visitors and New Yorkers alike are spoilt to a level of rotten that can only be befitting of the epicentre of the art world.
+In the arts realm alone, visitors and New Yorkers alike are spoilt to a level of rotten that can only be befitting of the epicentre of the art world.
 From world-class, venerable public institutions like The Metropolitan Museum of Art and Solomon R. Guggenheim Museum to top-of-their-game commercial galleries like David Zwirner, Gagosian and Levy Gorvy, and finally to avant garde and more experimental spaces showing the best of fledgling talents across multiple disciplines, the challenge is indeed finding sanity from the insane amount of art to gawk at.

 wee black book : NEW YORK CITY EDITION